HEXRD/hexrdgui-docs/docs/configuration/images.md

 ### File Pattern Matching

 Did you know that you don't *have* to select each file that you need?
-Of course you are welcome to, but lets say that you have either one of the following directory structures:
+Of course you are welcome to, but let's say that you have either one of the following directory structures:

 ```
 images/